VDR Solutions

 • AI grounded in approved diligence materials for summaries, comparisons, and recurring analysis

-• repeatable AI workflows for due diligence checklists, variance analyses, and executive summaries
+• repeatable Governed Agents for due diligence checklists, variance analyses, and executive summaries

-• audit-ready access controls and an immutable activity trail for the full transaction lifecycle
+• audit-ready access controls and an activity trail across the transaction lifecycle

 Who This Is For